Student Appeals

 Students are entitled to two layers of appeal for their requests for exemptions to College policy.

-Students must consult with their Advising Dean on what information is needed to appeal to the CFR.
-All materials for a CFR appeal should go directly to the Advising Dean who will submit the appeal on behalf of the student.
-CFR decisions will be communicated directly to the student via email, with their Advising Dean copied on the message.
+Students who wish to appeal to the CFR work with their Advising Dean to ensure that their appeal includes all relevant and required materials.
+CFR appeals are routed directly to the Advising Dean who then submits the appeal on behalf of the student.
+CFR decisions are communicated directly to the student via email, with their Advising Dean copied on the message.

-In the case of time-sensitive appeals, such as Late Schedule Change requests, the second layer of appeal is decided by the Senior Assistant Dean for Undergraduate Programs.
+In the case of time-sensitive appeals, such as Late Schedule Change requests, the second layer of appeal is decided by the Senior Assistant Dean for Undergraduate Affairs.
 The decision of the Senior Assistant Dean is final and there is no further avenue for appeal.
-Students are notified of final decisions directly, with their Advising Dean copied on the message.
+Students are notified of final decisions over email, with their Advising Dean copied on the message.